 To use the WACC formula, you need to first multiply the costs of each financial component and include that component’s proportional rate.
 Once you’ve arrived at those figures, multiply them by the company’s corporate tax rate.
 The resulting figure gives you the company’s weighted average cost of capital.

-There’s one caveat on calculating the weighted average cost of capital.
-The formula heavily relies on the cost of equity in its equation, which is largely unknown, since that value can vary.
+There’s a caveat to be mindful of when calculating the weighted average cost of capital: The formula heavily relies on the cost of equity in its equation, which is largely unknown, since that value can vary.
 A company’s share capital depends on what the market (i.e., investors) are willing to pay to invest in the company, as exhibited by the company’s stock price.

-Given that unknown scenario, companies must evaluate the expected return of their stock, through an investor’s eyes.
+Given that unknown, companies must evaluate the expected return of their stock, through an investor’s eyes.
 That represents the value of the company’s equity and any effort to hide or diminish that value could put a damper on a company’s share price.

 That’s why companies factor the estimated cost of equity into the WACC equation – they view the cost of equity as the amount of capital a company needs to spend to maintain a stock price that’s largely acceptable to market investors.

 As an example of the WACC at work, let’s look at a company’s weighted average cost of capital – let’s say ABC Company has an annual return of 15% and an average cost of 5% annually to pay for operations.
 That dynamic represents a 10% profit on its investment in the company.

 From an investor’s viewpoint, that same profit scenario represents 10 cents of every dollar invested in the company.
 That’s 10 cents of capital a business can use to either invest back into the company or can be used to pay down company debt.

 On the other end of the equation, if XYZ Company generates an annual investment return of 10% yet owns an average annual cost of capital of 15%, that company is down 5 cents on each dollar invested in the company.